StitchMl/MantiMetrics/README.md

 ---

 # 🔥 Ready to use!
-> Change the `.properties` file, and you can generate as many datasets as you need.
+> Change the `projects-config.json` file, and you can generate as many datasets as you need.

 ---